BUENOS AIRES VERDE

 Whether it is in winter or summer, the catering hours vary as they do all over the world.
 In urban centres, restaurants often have fixed hours and do not offer continuous service, so you can have lunch from 12:00 to 3:00 pm and dinner from 8:00 to 11:00 pm.
 In Buenos Aires you can eat at almost any time of the day or night.
 There's no need to show up too early, as most of the restaurants don't open until 9pm.
 Most of the time the kitchen can then be served until 1am!
 In certain regions of Patagonia, in El Chaltén or Ushuaia for example, some establishments close their doors in winter and only reopen in high season: in some towns you will sometimes have no choice, only one address will be ready to welcome you.
 You should also know that for dinner, restaurants never fill up before 8pm, especially in Bariloche where raclette and fondue machines only start to heat up after 10pm.

-At breakfast time, confiterías and cafés are the most suitable.
-Some of them offer fixed-price formulas(media luna, one coffee, one orange juice).
-For lunch, quick menus, such as menú ejecutivo, are recommended.
-It will then be easier to devote a significant part of your budget to "good restaurants" which are even more enjoyable to visit in the evening.
-You can easily reduce your expenses in terms of restaurant budget, on the condition that you are not too strict about your diet: pizzas, hot dogs, empanadas or creamy pasta dishes, cheap dishes often rhyme with good calorie intake!
-However, you will often get by for less than 10 euros and you will leave with a full stomach.
-The other option is to go to the supermarkets to do your own shopping, you can then prepare your own food if your accommodation has a kitchen or if you have a van.
-High-end restaurants often offer a la carte dishes, as menus are not common.
-Deer, wild boar, trout, salmon or crab, local products often require a price tag, but this is still reasonable compared to the European market: count around 10 or 15 euros for a dish.
-In the city, all methods of payment are accepted, but be aware that in the more remote areas the bill is usually paid in cash.
-However, if credit cards are accepted, you will have to pay a small additional fee.
-If your eyes are bigger than your stomach, you should know that even if the practice is not yet widespread, it is not at all frowned upon to ask for a doggy-bag.
-A way to save money for the next day's meal!
-Finally, if you book a restaurant online on certain sites, you can get discounts of up to 40% when you pay the bill, as in certain establishments in Paris.
+For breakfast, confiterías and cafés are the best choice.
+Some offer fixed-price formulas(media luna, one coffee, one orange juice).
+For lunch, quick menus such as menú ejecutivo are recommended.
+It will then be easier to devote a substantial part of your budget to the "good restaurants", which are all the more enjoyable to frequent in the evening.
+It's easy to cut back on your restaurant budget, as long as you're not too fussy about your diet: pizzas, hot dogs, empanadas or creamy pasta dishes, cheap dishes often rhyme with good calorie intake!
+However, you'll often manage for less than 10 euros and leave with a full stomach.
+The other option is to go to the supermarkets and do your own shopping, so you can prepare your own meals if your accommodation has a kitchen or if you have a van.
+Upscale restaurants often offer à la carte dishes, as menus are not commonplace.
+Venison, wild boar, trout, salmon or crab - local products often demand a price tag, but this is still reasonable compared to the European market: expect to pay around 15 or 20 euros for a dish.
+In town, all forms of payment are accepted, but in more remote areas, the bill is usually paid in cash.
+However, if a credit card is accepted, you'll have to pay a small additional fee.
+Good to know: some restaurants offer a 10% discount for cash payments.
+If you've bitten off more than you can chew, you'll be pleased to know that even if the practice is still not widespread, it's not at all frowned upon to ask for a doggy-bag.
+It's a great way to save money for the next day's meal!
+Finally, if you book a restaurant online on certain sites, you can get discounts of up to 40% when you pay the bill, as in some establishments in Paris.

-Of course nothing more local than to eat an asado prepared in the open air with great respect for Argentinean know-how.
-It's good to be a vegetarian in Argentina, vegetarians don't run the streets..
+Of course, there's nothing more local than eating an asado prepared in the open air, in full respect of Argentine know-how.
+It's great to be a meat-eater in Argentina, as vegetarians aren't exactly a dime a dozen..

 Your children are welcome in the majority of restaurants, with the exception of certain top-of-the-range addresses which, promising calm and privacy, do not allow children under 18 to eat there.
 Finally, you should know that several restaurants offer a menu specially concocted for them.